Interview: The Hunter Memorial Foundation calls for artists for planned mural - NewsBreak

 CHATTANOOGA, Tenn. — A woman "bought" the identity of another Chattanooga woman and used it for over two years before police arrested her, an arrest report says.
 Now, the victim of the identity theft is speaking out.
 Jessica Andino-Banegas has been arrested for the criminal impersonation of Megan White.

-COLLEGEDALE, Tenn. — UPDATE (December 20th, 7:14p.m.):.
-The railroad crossing at College Drive East and Apison Pike where several train cars derailed is back open as of 7p.m.
-Tuesday, Collegedale PD says.
-EARLIER:.
-A train derailed in Collegedale early Tuesday afternoon after it struck a truck across the tracks...

-McMinn County Sheriff warns drivers of roofing nails intentionally dumped on roads

-MCMINN COUNTY, Tenn. — Sunday night McMinn County Sheriff Joe Guy posted a warning for drivers in the area.
-Sheriff Guy says deputies and TDOT responded to several incidents over the last week regarding large numbers of roofing nails being dumped on local roadways.
-Sheriff Guy says the deputies...
+MCMINN COUNTY, Tenn.
+(WVLT) - Officials announced Monday that roofing nails had been intentionally dumped on roads in multiple East Tennessee counties.
+McMinn County Sheriff Joe Guy said deputies and Tennessee Department of Transportation personnel had responded to several incidents involving “large quantities” of roofing nails being found on various highways.

 Comments / 0